A lot of the tips on this website focus on saving energy, but why is that important?

 What is it?

-I'm the ranking member of the Environment Public Works Committee.
+Today, announcing the investigation, I'm the ranking member of the Environment Public Works Committee.

-And many of these scientists are scientists I'm very familiar with, they're the insiders of the IPCC that I think all along have been trying to hide the real avoid the real science in this whole uh notion about global warming.
+They're the insiders of the IPCC that I think all along have been trying to hide the real, avoid the real science in this whole notion about global warming.

 He's exactly right.

-So a Republican senator is calling for an investigation, but I'll tell you that I I'll pound this for as long as necessary.
+But I'll tell you, I'll pound this for as long as necessary.

-Anybody calls themselves a scientific researcher, especially in climate or global meteorological systems.
+Anybody calls themselves a scientific researcher, especially in climate or global meteorological systems?

-Want to go back to 1992, my first ever appearance on nightline.
+Want to go back to 1992?

 This was before he was vice president.

-This he was uh this is February 4th of 1992.
+He was February 4th of 1992.

-Ted Koppel.
+Ted Coppel.

-Joining us is Senator Al Gore, whose new new book is Earth in the Lurch, Earth in the Balance, and Rush Limbaugh, whose syndicated radio shows heard around the country.
+Joining us is Senator Al Gore, whose new book is Earth in the Lurch, Earth in the Balance, and Rush Limbaugh, whose syndicated radio shows heard around the country.

-There is Senator Gore Goring growing feeling, I don't want to say it represents anything approaching a majority yet, but a growing feeling that sometimes the environmentalists are putting the spotted owl and the snail darter ahead of human beings.
+I don't want to say it represents anything approaching a majority yet, but a growing feeling that sometimes the environmentalists are putting the spotted owl and the snail darter ahead of human beings.

 We now face a global ecological crisis that is more serious than anything human civilization has ever faced.

-And there's a problem of scale here to discuss uh the friction in the passage and implementation of some of the laws on the local environment, and to weigh at the same time that against this unprecedented global crisis, I think presents uh a problem of scale.
+To discuss the friction in the passage and implementation of some of the laws on the local environment and to weigh at the same time that against this unprecedented global crisis, I think presents a problem of scale.

 This is 17 years ago, folks.